Bibekdhkl/Gemini-discord-bot/README.md

 After adding the bot to your discord server then you can simply tag the bot and ask question as below after which you will get your answers shortly 😉
 ![alt text](Images/image-3.png)

-The Bot won't give any response as My currently it only works locally.
+The Bot won't give any response as currently it only works locally.
 Will host soon at Replit:D

 ### Setup Initial Coding Workspace
 Execute this commands on your IDE on a directory you want to work on